danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isaltervista-bool" name="isAltervista">Whether this is altervista: isAltervista</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#canconvertogg-bool" name="canConvertOgg">Whether we can convert any audio/video file to a VoIP OGG OPUS file, or the files must be preconverted using @libtgvoipbot: canConvertOgg</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipc-bool" name="isIpc">Whether we're an IPC client instance: isIpc</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipcworker-bool" name="isIpcWorker">Whether we're an IPC server process (as opposed to an event handler): isIpcWorker</a>